top of page

 • Premiere: May 29, 2007, Centre in the Square, Kitchener/Ontario, Kitchener-Waterloo Symphony Orchestra, Edwin Outwater - Conductor, Larry Larson - Trumpet

-Part 1 - Allegro - Moderato
+Part 1 - Energetic

-Part 2 - Adagio - Andante
+Part 2 - Lyric

-Part 3 - Vivace
+Part 3 - Allegro Agitato

 Movements are played without interruption.